basecamp/geared_pagination/README.md

 ## Caching

-To account for the current page in ETags and fragment caches, include the `@page` directly.
-That uses `@page.cache_key` which reflects the current page number and gear ratios.
+To account for the current page in fragment caches, include the `@page` directly.
+That includes the current page number and gear ratios.

 Fragment caching a message's comments:
 ```ruby